 - Day 5 to 7: Return flight home

-Flying home 3 to 5 days after surgery is physically manageable but not ideal.
-The scalp is still healing, and cabin pressure changes can cause mild discomfort.
-Wearing a loose-fitting hat or headband during the flight is recommended.
+Flying home 3 to 5 days after surgery is physically manageable for many patients but not ideal.
+The scalp is still healing, and travel can add discomfort, swelling, and logistical stress.
 Some patients extend their stay to 7 to 10 days for a more comfortable recovery before traveling.

 Risks and Considerations